tejuscs/ADBD-Labs/adb-configure-dev-client/adb-configure-dev-client.md

     *Note:
     Please ensure you have picked the right compartments where network resources exist.*
-    - A network administrator needs to pre-provision a client network and setup access path to your autonomous database network.
+    - A network administrator needs to pre-provision a client network and setup access path to your Autonomous AI Database network.
 Please contact your cloud account / network / fleet administrator for application subnet information.

     ![This image shows the result of performing the above step.](./images/computenetwork.png " ")